New Jersey Field Office Procedures for Project Review

 The Service recommends these best practices to protect other wildlife resources, which are protected by various Federal and State laws.

-Please contact the New Jersey Field Office if you require technical assistance in implementing these recommendations.
+Please contact the NJFO if you require technical assistance in implementing these recommendations.

-- Seasonally restrict tree clearing from March 15 to July 31 to avoid "take" of bird eggs and chicks, which is prohibted by the Migratory Bird Treaty Act.
+- Seasonally restrict tree clearing from March 15 to July 31 to avoid "take" of bird eggs and chicks, which is prohibited by the Migratory Bird Treaty Act.

 - Minimize project impacts to Birds of Conservation Concern [PDF] and their habitats.